 Michael Hegg (PhD 2008): "Near-Field photodetection with high spatial resolution by nanocrystal quantum dots."

 Xiaoyu Miao (MS 2006, PhD 2008): MS thesis "Opto-plasmonic tweezers for manipulation and rotation of micro/nano objects-design and fabrication," PhD dissertation "Plasmonics for micro/nano manipulation and optofluidics."
 Google

 Nathaniel Burt (MS 2007): "Compact fiber-optic hydrophones for towed surveying arrays."
 Intel

 Chia-Jean Wang (MS 2004, PhD 2007): MS thesis "Nanophotonic waveguides by self-assembled quantum dots," PhD dissertation "Sub-diffraction quantum dot nanophotonic waveguides."
 Amazon

-We thank these undergraduate students who have contrubuted to our research.
+We thank these undergraduate students (from UW EE unless otherwise noted) who have contrubuted to our research.

 Xin Dang (2014)

 Michael Bathurst, UW EE/Math (2014)